- Opening

 Total time in Japan: approximately 2–3 days per visit.

-Expected Timeline of Results
+Expected Timeline of Stem Cell Therapy Results

 At 1–3 months: Initial improvements in glucose levels and neuropathy symptoms